Yigenana/presentations/QCON18.md

 ```

-^Part of this scaling was also enable with the strong support for networking and APIS in Go.
+^Part of this scaling was also enable with the strong support for networking and APIs in Go.
 In Go, you can quickly implement scalable http endpoints with no frameworks needed.
 In this example you can see I've imported the net/http package and setup a handler, with takes an request and response writer.
 You can access request information such as the url in the Request object and write to the response write to send back a request.
 When we first started, we were using a framework, but eventually went back to just using the standard lib as it had a lot more than we needed.
 Go was able to meet all of our networking needs.

 # Scale: HTTP and concurrency